-Moving to Denver is one of the best decisions you can make.
+First, moving to Denver is one of the best decisions you can make.
 The city has it all, natural beauty, friendly residents, and plenty of economic opportunities.
-It’s hard to have a bad time in Colorado, but if you want to have the best time possible, then it helps to keep a few things in mind as you plan your move to the city.
+It’s hard to have a bad time in Colorado, but if you want to have the best time possible, making a move to Denver might just be the ticket.
+See below for a list of tips for moving to Denver.

 Give Yourself Time To Adjust